-How Universal Meeting Prep Automates Meeting Prep Workflows
+How Universal Meeting Prep Researches Every Attendee

 The Problem

-Teams typically spend 30-60 minutes per cycle on the manual version of this workflow.
-Universal Meeting Prep reduces that to seconds per execution, with consistent output quality every time.
+Teams typically spend 30–60 minutes per cycle on the manual version of this workflow.
+Universal Meeting Prep reduces that to seconds per execution, with consistent quality every time.

 What This Blueprint Does